I’ve been a homeschooling mom for almost twenty years, and for so many of those years I filled our lives with too much.

 Day Six = Filled with animals and man

-The problem comes in our homeschooling when we FILL our school days before we build structure around our schedules, our work, and our relationships.
+The problem comes in our homeschooling when we FILL our school days before we build a structure around our schedules, our work, and our relationships.
 We make decisions out of emotions or desires without contemplating how they will impact us.

 Nothing good ever happens by accident.
 If you want something good to happen, put some structure around it.